 Everyone has friends and family who know all the best tricks for getting a good deal.
 Every dealership has a team of trained salespeople who see those tricks every day.
 Your Uncle Arthur only buys a car every five years, while that salesperson might sell hundreds a year.
 They know exactly how to handle him.

 Some tricks that might have worked at one time often stop working because everyone is doing it.
 Have you heard to buy a car during a certain season?
 When the weather is bad?
 When the dealership needs to reach a goal?
 So has everyone else, and these can be the dealerships’ busiest times.
 It is hard to predict.
 The real best time to buy a car is when you need one.

 You can still try to get a good deal.
 You have your letter of pre-approval, your research on a fair price, and your willingness to walk away.
 That’s all you need.

 Enter the lion’s den.
 They take you to see the Financial Manager to finalize your sale.
 Don’t be fooled.
 This person is the Bruce Lee of salespeople.
 The previous negotiating was to make you feel like you’ve won and to soften you up.
 Now you’ve been at the dealership all day, you picked a car, you agreed on a price, and you start to relax.

-This is when try to sell things all the extra features.
+This is when they try to sell you things with all the extra features.
 This is also where the dealership makes the most money.
 Know what you want ahead of time.
 Don’t let them make you feel like a jerk for saying “no.” You’re great.
 Everyone says so.

 Your letter of pre-approval will help protect you from spending more than you can afford.
 Even if you do make a mistake, you can always refinance.
 Denver Community Credit Union is offering a great auto refinance promotion that could save you money.
 Find those resources and more today at DenverGoals.com .